arc9693/Basic-Linux-Tasks/tasks.md

 13. Forward the port 80/tcp to port 8080/tcp.

+14. Change the APT mirror using the command line.

   > <strong>Note:</strong>
   >  - All tasks must be done from the terminal.
   >  - All changes should persist across reboots